 II.B.2.h) devote at least 20 hours per week in aggregate to fellowship- related clinical work and teaching.
 (Core) II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
-(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty] II.B.3.b).(1).(a) Core physician faculty members who are not currently certified in medical microbiology must have either completed a medical microbiology fellowship or have three years of practice experience in the subspecialty.
+(Core) II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty] II.B.3.b).(1).(a) Core physician faculty members who are not currently certified in pediatric pathology must have one of the following: II.B.3.b).(1).(a).(i) completed a pediatric pathology fellowship; II.B.3.b).(1).(a).(ii) at least three years of practice experience in the subspecialty; or, (Core) II.B.3.b).(1).(a).(iii) completed a fellowship in a subspecialty of pathology relevant to their clinical and educational responsibilities in the program.
 (Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)

-Background and Intent: The provision of optimal and safe patient care requires a team approach.
-The education of fellows by non-physician educators enables the fellows to better manage patient care and provides valuable advancement of the fellows' knowledge.
-Furthermore, other individuals contribute to the education of the fellow in the basic science of the subspecialty or in research methodology.
-If the program director determines that the contribution of a non-physician individual is significant to the education of the fellow, the program director may designate the individual as a program faculty member or a program core faculty member.
+(Core) approach.
+The education better manage patient ca knowledge.
+Furthermore the basic science of the director determines that the education of the fello The provision of optimal and safe patient care requires a team of fellows by non-physician educators enables the fellows to re and provides valuable advancement of the fellows' other individuals contribute to the education of the fellow in subspecialty or in research methodology.
+If the program the contribution of a non-physician individual is significant to w, the program director may designate the individual as a or a program core faculty member.